 - Don't bake anything else in the oven while you are baking the meringue, as it will add steam to the environment and affect the outcome of your pavlova cake.

-- Allow the pavlova cake to cool and dry out completely in the cooling oven before you use it.
+- Allow the pavlova cake to cool and dry completely in the oven before using it.

 Useful Equipment